How We Work

 Our Mandate comes from our members

-Manufacturers Association of Nigeria (MAN) recieves its mandate from the National Council, 14 Branch Councils accross the country, and 10 Sectoral Groups.
-In addition, 5 standing committees, 9 Ad-Hoc Committee and 76 Subsectoral Groups.
+Manufacturers Association of Nigeria (MAN) receives its mandate from the National Council, fourteen (14) Branch Councils across the country, and ten (10) Sectoral Groups.
+In addition, five (5) standing committees, nine (9) Ad-Hoc Committee and seventy-six (76) Subsectoral Groups.

 Each of our national council and branch council members are elected to a term of office.
 Our standing committee members are invited to join voluntarily based on their sector experience and technical expertise.